 The swimmer from LaSalle, Ont., won back-to-back world titles in the 100-metre backstroke in 2017 and '19.
 She's favoured to add an Olympic gold to the bronze medal she won in this event in 2016.
-Masse is also a good bet to reach the podium in the 200 back after taking bronze at the world championships last year, and she might tack on a relay medal or two.
+Masse is also a good bet to reach the podium in the 200 back after taking bronze at the world championships last year, and she might tack on a relay medal.

 All of the swimmers, actually